Badmavathi/Agilysys-Project/README.md

 # Customer Onboarding Portal API

 Welcome to the Customer Onboarding Portal API project!
 This API is designed for managing customer subscriptions to cloud software services.
+Using the below endpoints, Customers can be created, updated and deleted.
+Once customer is created, customer can be subscribed to cloud software services for any service plans
+(available services and plans can be found in different endpoints), furthermore subscriptions can be paused and resumed at any given time.

 ## Getting Started